Skip to main content

 atmos describe locals myapp -s dev

-# Compare dev vs prod
+# Compare dev vs prod (same patterns, different values)

-atmos describe locals myapp -s prod
+atmos describe component myapp -s prod

 Key Files